The Role of Cluster Environments in Quiescent Galaxy Stellar Halo Assembly: Results

 Low-mass QCGs (solid orange circles, Figure \ref{fig:results_M200}) exhibit a similar positive trend between \lhaloS and cluster mass, albeit much weaker than in the high-mass QCG sample.
 Low-mass QCGs increase \lhaloS by a factor of $1.22\pm0.06$ between the lowest and highest $M_{200}$ bins.
 The upper-\msS portion ($\log M_{\star} = 10{-}10.5$, orange triangles) of the low-mass QCG sample exhibits a stronger trend, with \lhaloS increasing by a factor of $1.40\pm0.06$ from low to high $M_{200}$.
 In contrast, the lower-\msS portion of the low-mass QCG sample ($\log M_{\star} = 9.66{-}10$, orange squares) shows the reverse trend as all other sub-samples, where QCGs found in more massive clusters exhibit smaller stellar haloes.
 Between the lowest and highest $M_{200}$ bins \lhaloS decreases to a factor of $0.78 \pm 0.06$ (i.e., a $\sim 22\%$ decrease in \lhalo).

-Observational studies that collectively cover some of the redshift range of our sample report similar trends in the stellar halo growth of galaxies in dense environments.
-For example, a sample of massive QGs ($\log M_{\star} \geq 11.6$) at $0.3 < z < 0.5$ in HSC-SSP Wide data exhibit more prominent stellar haloes and flatter outer light profile slopes when residing in more massive host dark matter haloes (i.e. denser environments; \citealt{Huang(2018), Huang2018-DM}).
-At $z\sim0$, cluster ETGs ($\log M_{\star} \sim 9{-}11$) with the largest accreted mass fractions (derived from fits to light profile outskirts) are located in the densest regions of the Fornax cluster \citep{Spavone2020, Spavone2022}.
+Previous observational studies of the environmental dependence of galaxy stellar outskirts have primarily focused on massive central galaxies (e.g., BCGs), generally finding that denser environments or more massive haloes are associated with more prominent galaxy outskirts (e.g., \citealt{Huang2018-DM, Golden-Marx2023, Golden-Marx2025}).
+We build upon these studies by examining non-central galaxies, finding that the stellar haloes of cluster member QGs (of $\log M_{\star} \gtrsim 10.0$) likewise become more prominent in denser environments.
+Our results qualitatively agree with low-redshift ($z \sim 0$) studies of cluster ETGs ($\log M_{\star} \sim 9{-}11$), where galaxies with the most extended stellar haloes and largest accreted mass fractions (derived from fits to light profile outskirts) reside in the densest regions of the Fornax cluster \citep{Spavone2020, Spavone2022}.

 Our results also support predictions from the Illustris cosmological hydrodynamical simulation \citep{ILLUSTRIS}, where galaxies residing in more massive host dark matter haloes exhibit increased stellar halo luminosity via flatter light profile slopes and larger outer accreted mass fractions \citep{Pillepich2014}.